-The tax form you need to complete depends on if you expect Inheritance Tax to be due on the estate.
-Inheritance Tax is paid if a person’s estate (their property, money and possessions) is worth more than £325,000 when they die.
+The tax form you need to complete depends on if you expect inheritance tax to be due on the estate.
+Inheritance tax is paid if a person’s estate (their property, money and belongings) is worth more than £325,000 when they die.

 You can ask a solicitor to help you value the deceased's estate or you can do it yourself.

 There are additional forms that accompany the IHT400.
 Use the IHT400 help notes to help you decide which you need to complete.

 If you do have Inheritance Tax to pay, you should send forms IHT400 and IHT421 together with any payment of Inheritance Tax, if you've already worked this out, to HMRC.
 Use the address on the form.